koddyrae/shopping-list/README.md

 # eCommerce Product List
+* This was a simple class assignment at SAIT

 Simple eCommerce Product List developed using Java
 * Implemented through JSPs, Servlets, and a mySQL database